NattyNarwhal/static-idevicerestore/README.md

 Serve `$PREFIX/bin/idevicerestore` and `$PREFIX/sbin/usbmuxd` with garnish.

+### Tips

+* If you run into issues with i.e. `libatomic.la` being in a bogus directory, just blow away `.la` files from your toolchain. libtool is more of a hazard than a help on Linux.

 ## Usage

 TODO: Figure out how to use the standalone usbmuxd.
 You want to use a new usbmuxd as possible, as old ones might not support your device.